 What You’ll Find In Our Aqueduct Racetrack Guide

 Races at the Aqueduct Racetrack run from October to April.
 The event features more race dates than any of the other racetracks in New York.
-Also, the Big A is considered to be one of the best betting venues but because of the season, it prevents most people from experiencing the on-track excitement.
+Also, the Big A is considered to be one of the best sports betting venues but because of the season, it prevents most people from experiencing the on-track excitement.
 Thanks to the growing market of horse racing bookies online, horse race betting is now more accessible.

 There are five marquee races that take place at the Aqueduct Racetrack.
 Let’s take a look at these below:

-- Cigar Mile: this is a grade one event for horses older than three.
+- Cigar Mile: this is a grade one horse racing event for horses older than three.
 Usually, it’s held on the Saturday after Thanksgiving in late November.
 The Cigar Mile is important in the breeding world for giving credential to a stallion before it retires.

 - Wood Memorial: another grade one event at the Aqueduct.
 Held in April, this racing event pits the nation’s top three-year old stallions against each other, competing for a spot in the Kentucky Derby.